Timboslice003/30-Day-Chart-Challenge-2022/README.md

 # Acknowledgements
-I used data from NFLverse, CFBfastR, Pro Football Reference, sportsoddshistory.com, and Pro Football Focus.
+I used data from NFLverse, CFBfastR, Pro Football Reference, sportsoddshistory.com, Wikipedia, and Pro Football Focus.

-Some of these data sources require a subscription or API key.
-Excel files used from data located behind a paywall will not be shared.
+Pro Football Focus data requires a subscription and will not shared.
+CFBfastR requires an API key (it's free).
+There is a walkthrough how to use it on their website.
+All of the rest are opened source and are available for public use.

 # Day 1: Part to Whole
 ![Day_1_Part_to_Whole](https://user-images.githubusercontent.com/105609020/168524799-d84db03d-09b9-4627-8209-579ae313e27f.png)